GhaziBenDahmane/sc2-trash-bot/README.md

 ### Prerequisites

-You'll need atleast 400 apm in order to execute this bot as well as i do , you need to master the ins and outs of the game and you definitely need to atleast be able to defeat the formible medium bot atleast 25% of the time.
+You'll need atleast 400 apm in order to execute this bot as well as i do , you need to master the ins and outs of the game and you definitely need to atleast be able to defeat the formidable medium bot atleast 25% of the time.

 Also knowledge in python could help.